WHAT TO EXPECT AT JOYSPRING

 LABOUR AND BIRTH

 Your midwife will have many discussions with you about labour, birth, and about when to call her to come.
 During active labour until baby is born, the midwife supports her client continuously and monitors the well-being of mother and baby.
-A second midwife will attend nearer the time of delivery; this is usually someone from JoySpring.
-Clients are welcome to meet this midwife during prenatal care.
-Our midwives deliver in both hospital and out-of-hospital settings.
+A second healthcare professional will attend nearer the time of delivery.
+Midwives are able to deliver in both out-of-hospital and in-hospital settings.

 Your midwife will care for you and your baby until six weeks after you have given birth.
 In the first week, your midwife will visit you at home; thereafter, your appointments will take place in the clinic, typically at 2, 4, and 6 weeks.
 Care during the postpartum period is very thorough and you will receive breastfeeding help as well as assessments on your health and baby’s.
 At six weeks, you will be discharged to your family physician for ongoing care as the need arises, or our office can facilitate a referral to a pediatrician.